MRU-CSIS-1501/201804.asg.01.documentation/README.md

 ## A few WARNINGS

 - For most of you, this is your first programming assignment - and even if it's not, it's _extremely_ likely that it _is_ your first time to be working in a command line environment.
-Because of this, you will likely struggle mightily with this assignment, Budget your time wisely.
+Because of this, you will likely struggle mightily with this assignment.
+Budget your time wisely.

 - You will likely be frustrated with some of the quirks of working in Emacs.
-Even things most people these days consider to be easy tasks - like copy and pasting - are going to require you to learn some new skills.
+Even things most consider to be easy tasks - like copy and pasting - are going to require you to learn some new skills.
 Persevere.
 It will get easier - **but only with practice**.

 - You might be dismayed at the amount of text in the challenge descriptions below.
 It's there for a reason.
 Skim at your peril.

 - You don't have to do the challenges in the order presented.
 Please feel free to cherry pick.
+That being said, the _Dog's Breakfast of Output_ is an easier place to start.
+Probably.

+## Before you begin

+If you plan on doing much development for this assignment on your own laptop or home computer, make sure you download the font [DejaVu Sans Mono](https://www.fontsquirrel.com/fonts/dejavu-sans-mono) and use it as your font when working in KiTTY (Windows) or your terminal editor (Mac or Linux).
+This font has a much wider support of Unicode characters than the default fonts typically found.

+If you are working in KiTTY, you will have the best luck in finding how to do this by searching for instructions online if you use **putty** instead of **kitty** in your search.

+If you're on a Mac, you'll want to include the word **terminal** in your search.

 ## How to check your work

 If you want to check whether your code is _behaving as expected_, you can run the command **make tests** from the directory of the challenge you're working on.

 > Just because the given tests run green does **not** mean everything is